-An important, even essential tool in ceramics for mixing slurries (body and glaze).
-Particles in ceramic powders can be exceptionally small (and often agglomerated) and wetting all their surfaces requires the injection of energy into a slurry that only a device such as this can do.
-This is especially important when the slurry is deflocculated and thus that a low water content.
-In addition, slurries get lumpy during use, you need one of these to smooth them back out.
+An important, even essential tool in ceramic labs, studios and classrooms for mixing test and production slurries (body and glaze) is a good propeller mixer.
+Particles in ceramic powders can be exceptionally small (and often agglomerated) and wetting all their surfaces requires the injection of energy into a slurry that only a device such as this can do (either by sheer energy or by extended mixing times).
+This is especially important when the slurry is deflocculated and thus has a low water content.
+In addition, slurries get lumpy during use, a good mixer with a propeller is needed to smooth them back out.

-Simple propeller mixer with mount and switch
+Home-made propeller mixer with mount and switch

-Optimimal casting slurry properties impossible without good mixing
+Optimimal casting slurry properties impossible without good mixingShow on Post Page

 A video of the kind of agitation you need from a power mixer to get the best deflocculated slurry properties.
 This is Plainsman Polar Ice mixing in a 5 gallon pail using my mixer.
 Although it has a specific gravity of 1.76, it is very fluid and yet casts really well.
 These properties are a product of, not just the recipe, but the mixer and its ability to put energy into the slurry.

 Printing a prototype propeller for my Lightnin lab mixer